 For your claim to be successful, your solicitor will need to prove that:

 NHS claims can be a little more difficult to prove than some other personal injury claims, such as road traffic accidents for example.
-There are, however, set guidelines which will enable your personal injury lawyer to gauge whether you have a strong case.
+There are, however, set guidelines which will enable your personal injury lawyer to gauge whether you have a strong case to sue the NHS.

 Equally, your treatment does not have to be given by a doctor or surgeon.
 Acts or omissions by nurses, physiotherapists, radiologists, dieticians, pharmacists, lab technicians and even porters can also give rise to NHS negligence claims if they did not conform to the required standard of care.

 To prove that medical negligence happened, your lawyer will need secondary opinions from others in the medical field to show that your doctor, nurse or other healthcare provider behaved negligently.
 This is known as the ‘Bolam Test’.